Dual wield

-Dual wielding or Macedonian shooting is the technique of using two weapons, one in each hand, for training or combat.
+Dual wielding is the technique of using two weapons, one in each hand, for training or combat.
 It is not a common combat practice.
 Although historical records of dual wielding in war are limited, there are numerous weapon-based martial arts that involve the use of a pair of weapons.
 The use of a companion weapon is sometimes employed in European martial arts and fencing, such as a parrying dagger.
 Miyamoto Musashi, a Japanese swordsman and ronin, was said to have conceived of the idea of a particular style of swordsmanship involving the use of two swords.

 In terms of firearms, especially handguns, dual wielding is generally denounced by firearm enthusiasts due to its impracticality.
 Though using two handguns at the same time confers an advantage by allowing more ready ammunition, it is rarely done due to other aspects of weapons handling.

 Dual wielding, both with melee and ranged weapons, has been popularized by fictional works (film, television, and video games).

 History

 An urban proletariat boy dual wields pistols in Eugène Delacroix's painting La Liberté guidant le peuple.

 Dual wielding has not been used or mentioned much in military history, though it appears in weapon-based martial arts and fencing practices.

 The dimachaerus was a type of Roman gladiator that fought with two swords.
 Thus, an inscription from Lyon, France, mentions such a type of gladiator, here spelled dymacherus.
 The dimachaeri were equipped for close-combat fighting.
 A dimachaerus used a pair of siccae (curved scimitar) or gladius and used a fighting style adapted to both attack and defend with his weapons rather than a shield, as he was not equipped with one.

 The use of weapon combinations in each hand has been mentioned for close combat in western Europe during the Byzantine, Medieval, and Renaissance era.
 The use of a parrying dagger such as a main gauche along with a rapier is common in historical European martial arts.

 North American Indian tribes of the Atlantic northeast used a form involving a tomahawk in the primary hand and a knife in the secondary.
 It is practiced today as part of the modern Cree martial art Okichitaw.

-All the above-mentioned examples, involve either one long and one short weapon, or two short weapons.
+All the above-mentioned examples involve either one long and one short weapon, or two short weapons.
 An example of a dual wield of two sabres is the Ukrainian cossack dance hopak.